The Top 10 Best Hiking and Trekking in East Africa Destinations

 3. Mt Elgon National Park – Uganda

-This is a less crowded hiking trail in East Africa, on the border of Kenya and Uganda.
+This is a less crowded hiking and trekking in East Africa trail, on the border of Kenya and Uganda.
 Elgon is a huge extinct volcano.
 Even a novice climber can enjoy this hike.
 The best season runs from December to March, with an average of five days.

 Mount Elgon has five main peaks:

 Wagagai – 4,321 meters, Sudek – 43.02 meters, Koitobos – 4,222 meters, Mubiyi – 4,211 meters, Masaba – 4,161 meters

 There are many routes to reach the summit.
 They include the Sasa River Road.
 The road offers wonderful views of gorges, waterfalls, hot springs and caves.
 You also have a good chance of catching blue monkeys and other wildlife.
 Although much interesting wildlife is found here, the real reason people visit Mt Elgon National Park is to be on top of Kenya and Uganda.